 What is included in the Corpus?

-With more than 21,000 sources (inclusive of the more than 7,000 sources in the latest iteration of Stephenson’s bibliography) dating back to the 1800s, this (Anti-)Corruption Corpus will serve as an essential tool to advance work in the field.
+With more than 7,000 sources in the latest iteration of Stephenson’s bibliography, this (Anti-)Corruption Corpus will serve as an essential tool to advance work in the field.
 However, the database is likely still missing items that should be included.
 If you have suggestions for additional resources, or about ways this tool could be made more useful in future iterations, please contact us.

 Disciplines The various scientific disciplines are defined from imported bibliographic data from SCOPUS, Clarivate Analytics’ Web of Science.
 These databases provide their own disciplinary categories for scientific research.

 The GI-ACE Research Programme team would like to thank all of the researchers taking their time to view the production of this application.
 Suggestions for missing anti-corruption references may be submitted for consideration through the GI-ACE feedback form.